ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

 ### Install Dependencies

-Even though it is recommended to install the latest version of `setuptool` and `wheel`, if you like the to maintain the security management supported by your Linux distribution, you probably will prefer the package manager.
+Although it is recommended to install the latest version of `setuptool` and `wheel`, if you want to maintain the security management supported by your Linux distribution, you will probably prefer the package manager.

 ```bash
 aptitude install python3-setuptools python3-wheel twine python3-pip